mastodon/documentation/content/en/admin/config.md

 #### `SMTP_SSL`

-E-mail configuration is based on the *action_mailer* component of the *Ruby on Rails* framework that Mastodon is built on.
+Email configuration is based on the *action_mailer* component of the *Ruby on Rails* framework that Mastodon is built on.
 Complete documentation on action_mailer is available [here](https://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration).
 The client uses SMTP or derivatives: StartTLS + SMTP or SMTPS (SMTP over TLS).

 ### Basic configuration {#basic}

 * `SMTP_SERVER`: Specify the server to use.
 For example `sub.domain.tld`.
 * `SMTP_PORT`: By default, the value is `25` (the usual port for SMTP).
 If StartTLS is detected, it may be switched to port 587.
 * `SMTP_DOMAIN`: Only required if a HELO domain is needed.
 Will be set to the `SMTP_SERVER` domain by default.
 * `SMTP_FROM_ADDRESS`: Specify a sender address.
 * `SMTP_DELIVERY_METHOD`: By default, the value is `smtp` (can also be `sendmail`).

 ### Authentication for the SMTP server {#smtpauthentication}

 * `SMTP_LOGIN`: Login for the SMTP user.